open-data-rescue/climate-data-rescue/README.md

 Assets are organised in to asset_collections.
 These are collections of assets which the user will look through and transcribe.
 Assets must belong to an AssetCollection.

+#### Relationships
+- has many: transcriptions
+- belongs to: template, asset collection

 #### Attributes
 - integer  "height"
 - integer  "width"